Superman curse: Kirk Alyn

-Kirk Alyn played Superman in two low-budget 1940s serials, but failed to find work afterward because he was too closely identified with the role.
-As a result, he was relegated to voiceovers, commercials, and uncredited screen roles.
+Kirk Alyn played Superman in two low-budget 1940s serials, but failed to find work afterward due to typecasting.
+As a result, he was relegated to voice roles, commercials, and uncredited screen roles.
 He later appeared as Lois Lane's father in the 1978 Superman film.
 Alyn had Alzheimer's disease later in his life and died in 1999 at the age of 88.

 Lee Quigley

-Lee Quigley, who played Superman as a baby in the 1978 film, died in 1991 at age 14 from inhalant abuse.
+Lee Quigley, who played the infant Superman in the 1978 film, came from an unstable home and suffered schoolyard bullying.
+He died in 1991 at age 14 from inhalant abuse.

 George Reeves

-George Reeves played Superman in the 1951 film Superman and the Mole Men and the ensuing television series Adventures of Superman.
-Like Alyn and Reeve, he was too closely associated with the role to find further work.
-On June 16, 1959, days before he was to be married, Reeves was found dead of a gunshot wound at his home with his Luger near him.
+George Reeves played Superman in the 1951 film Superman and the Mole Men and the ensuing television series Adventures of Superman (1952–1958).
+Like Alyn, he was too closely associated with the role to find further work.
+On June 16, 1959, days before he was to be married, Reeves was found dead of a gunshot wound at his home with his Luger pistol near him.
 The death was ruled a suicide, but controversy surrounds the death, as Reeves's fingerprints were never found on the gun, and he had been having an affair with the wife of MGM exec Eddie Mannix.
 It was Reeves's death that inspired the conspiracy theories and the urban legend of a curse associated with the character.